NovigradWitcher/HeliBoard/README.md

+- ### This is a fork of Heliboard with a changed package name, to bypass detection by banking and other apps (like Teams in enterprise phones) that refuse to work when a 3P keyboard is installed
+- ### This fork will be kept up to date with the original repo.
+The only two changes that have been made are these:
+      Change in the application ID.
+      Using GitHub actions to generate the build and upload the same as a release.

 # HeliBoard
 HeliBoard is a privacy-conscious and customizable open-source keyboard, based on AOSP / OpenBoard.
 Does not use internet permission, and thus is 100% offline.